djuliannader/RabiModel/README.md

 ## Usage

-Hereeee To run this repository, please make sure the following environment is available:
+To run the code, navigate to the /src folder and execute the corresponding file:

-For using the code move to the folder /src and go to the corresponding file
+- Stationary and Floquet states

-- For stationary states, manipulate parameters from input.dat and run as
+Edit the parameters in input.dat and run:

 ```bash
 julia main.jl